risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 MonoBehaviours are components that are attached to Unity GameObjects and perform various functions.
 See our article about them [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Unity-and-MonoBehaviour/), and see Unity documentation about them [here](https://docs.unity3d.com/Manual/ScriptingImportantClasses.html)

 MonoBehaviours are most commonly used in prefabs, created in the Unity Editor.
 From here, this article will assume you know how to create prefabs, attach scripts to them, and build those prefabs into assetbundles.
+See [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Loading-Assets/) to learn how to load those assetbundles into your mod.

 If you are creating and loading prefabs for use in your mod, you have the ability to attach any of the game's MonoBehaviours, and any custom MonoBehaviours that you want to write as well.
 Refer to the respective sections on how to do each.